dexie/Dexie.js/README.md

 [![NPM Version][npm-image]][npm-url]

-A bullet proof indexedDB wrapper.
+Simple and robust indexedDB wrapper.

  * Minimalistic and straight forward API, easy to use.
  * Code Completion friendly - Your IDE will guide you as you type!